kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

   imageDragStartPosition = .none
 ```

+Taking each numbered comment in turn:

-1. The pan gesture has a `velocity(in:)` method describing how fast it is moving.
-This is measured in points per second.
+1. The pan gesture has a `velocity(in:)` method describing how fast it’s moving measured in points per second.
 This is returned as a `CGPoint` rather than a `CGVector`, but both structures are very similar.
-2. A convenience method included in the starter project calculates the distance in points from the current position to the animation's end position.
-This is one "unit" when talking about the animation.
+2. A convenience method included in the starter project calculates the distance in points from the current position to the animation’s end position.
+This is one “unit” when talking about the animation.
-3. Another convenience method uses that distance to convert the gesture velocity into animation units
+3. Another convenience method uses that distance to convert the gesture velocity into animation units.
-4. Finally the `CGPoint` is converted to a `CGVector` so it can be passed to the animation method.
+4. Finally, the `CGPoint` is converted to a `CGVector` so it can be passed to the animation method.

-Build and run and fling the frog about - you will see that the motion of your gesture is taken into account in the animation!
+Build and run and fling the frog about — you will see that the animation takes your initial gesture into account.

-> TODO: This is buggy in beta 3 - it doesn't take the Y component into account.
+> TODO: This is buggy in beta 3 - it doesn’t take the Y-component of the initial vector into account.

-## Every move you make, I'll be watching you
+## Inspecting in-progress animations

 What else can you get out of a Property Animator, besides fancy timing curves?
-Well, you can query or observe what's happening at any point in the animation.
-The Property Animator has the following  properties that tell you what's happening:
+Well, you can query or observe what’s happening at any point in the animation.
+The Property Animator has the following  properties that tell you what’s happening:

 - `state`: This is `.inactive`, `.active` or `.stopped`.
 - `isRunning`: This is a `Bool` telling you if the animation is running or not.
 - `isReversed`: This is a `Bool` telling you if the animation is reversed or not.

 These properties are all observable via key-value-observing (KVO).
-KVO is quite tedious to set up, so that work has been done for you in the **ViewController+Observers.swift** file.
+KVO is quite tedious to set up, so that work has been done for you in **ViewController+Observers.swift**.
 All you need to do is add this line to the start of `animateAnimalTo(location:)`:

 ```swift
 removeAnimatorObservers(animator: imageMoveAnimator)